Women in Morocco: Women in anti-colonial resistance

 Just as Moroccan women were subject to a gendered form of colonialism, their resistance was gendered as well.
 The oral traditions of Moroccan women were a unique form of disseminating stories of resistance, oftentimes inspired by oral traditions of female warriors who fought in early Islamic history, such as the stories of Hind and Sukayna.
 Moroccan women, for example those involved in the armed resistance against Spanish colonial rule in the northern Rif region, adopted their own experiences of fighting against colonialism to existing frameworks of oral traditions that address women in war.
 The storytelling of these events played a significant role in shaping memories and conceptualizing post-colonial identities among women.

 In addition to the oral traditions of women involved in armed resistance, a role that mostly lower-class women took up, upper class Moroccan women were heavily involved in the nationalist politics of resisting colonialism.
 The Istiqlal Party was the primary mobilizing political force in Morocco that rallied against French colonial rule.
 The party included the participation of various elite Moroccan women from wealthy and educated families, such as Malika Al-Fassi, from the still influential Al-Fassi family.
 There was a close collaboration between women like Malika Al-Fassi, who were important figures in the political resistance, and women such as Fatima Roudania, a working-class armed resistance fighter.
 The wealthier women involved with the Istiqlal Party provided educational services to lower-class women involved in the armed resistance, assisted in the proliferation of nationalist literature and knowledge production, and provided protection by hiding women who were fighting against the French.

 Many of the Moroccan women involved in resisting French colonialism oftentimes looked to the public presence of women in struggles of resistance in the region for inspiration, such as in Algeria and Palestine, including women like Djamila Bouhired and Leila Khaled.

 Independence (1956-present)

 Literature, knowledge production, artistic expression

 Following independence from France in 1956, Moroccan women were at the forefront of knowledge production and artistic expression—all of which nuanced the conception and perception of a post-colonial Moroccan identity.
 Fatima Mernissi, for example, emerged as a critical figure in the knowledge production on gender studies in Morocco.
 Laila Lalami has also become a popular figure in literature on Morocco, being the first Moroccan author to publish a book of fiction in English.
 Other Moroccan women who gained prominence through their published work include Leila Abouzeid, Latifa Baka, Khnata Bennouna, Farida Diouri, and Bahaa Trabelsi.

 Moroccan women artists also gained regional and international popularity, including Lalla Essaydi, Samira Said, Amel Bent, Najat Aatabou, Dounia Batma, and Naima Samih, among others.

+Despite this, literacy rates for adult women still lag behind men, (almost 70% for women and 85% for men) and a lower percentage of women above 25 have a high school education as opposed to men (45.7% of men and 32.7% of women).